Advanced I/O & Exception Handling

 - Failure to allocate memory.

-When will eofbit
+When will eofbit be set

 The eofbit is set by the following situations: